bmays9/top-trumps/README.md

   </tr>
   <tr>
     <td>Winner of the round is correctly determined</td>
-    <td>Testing succesful with both High and Low value winning criteria.
+    <td>Testing successful with both High and Low value winning criteria.
 Correct result is printed to the terminal. </td>
     <td>Pass</td>
   </tr>
   <tr>